Kievan Letter: Historical significance

 Some scholars point to a district in Kievan Podil named after the Khazars (called "Kozare"), which indicates to some that Turkic Khazars lived in Kiev.
 The Khazars apparently played a significant role in the economic vitality of the city, importing caviar, fish and salt into Kiev.
 This may point to a Radhanite presence in the city, which was common in greater Khazaria.

 If so, it might at first glance suggest that Khazar control over Kiev, in some form or another, continued well into the 10th century, significantly later than the traditional date for conquest by Oleg, 882.
 On the other hand, the letter itself implies that the Khazar authorities could do little to help the Jewish community of Kiev.
 The letter itself had ended up in Egypt, and the beleaguered alms-seeker had presumably travelled thousands of miles in his search for relief.
-The identity and the status of the reviewing officer is therefore ambiguous.
+The identity and the status of the reviewing officer are, therefore, ambiguous.
 It would seem more likely that the letter was reviewed in Khazaria while Khazar Jewish power had waned not only in Kiev but also in the heartland itself (sometime in the 11th century).